- All Ages

 Yes, Ingrow Museum of Rail Travel is wheelchair friendly and has accessible toilets.

-Ingrow Museum of Rail Travel has not told us if they are fully pushchair friendly.
+No, Ingrow Museum of Rail Travel have stated they are not pushchair friendly.

 Ingrow Museum of Rail Travel has not told us if they are dog friendly.